How to Set the Right Price for Your Home in 2026

 |---|---|---|

 A home that sits on the market for more than three weeks in a normal Peninsula market has effectively been flagged.
 Buyers and their agents track days on market obsessively.
-They know that a home listed at 21 days has a problem — real or perceived — and they begin to offer accordingly, expecting a motivated seller who will negotiate down.
-The price reduction that follows doesn't reset that perception.
+They know that a home listed at 21 days has a problem -- real or perceived -- and they begin to offer accordingly, expecting a motivated seller who will negotiate down.
+The price reduction that follows does not reset that perception.
 It confirms it.

 The homes that sell fastest and for the most money in Silicon Valley are almost never the ones that started highest.
 They are the ones that created immediate urgency, generated showings in the first week, and closed competitive offer situations before the market had a chance to form an opinion about them.